mkjail/mkjail/README.md

 This needs a bit of work yet but I have plans to extend it to make jail creation easy without bloating up features.
-Fat jails, not ezjail style jails.
+Fat jails, not `ezjail`-style jails.
 And it should permit upgrading them too, as well as fectching dists.

 I'll clean it up soon.
 I promise.

 # howto

-This script assumes you're using ZFS. mkjai should be in the same root dir as everything else you create below. (yeah, i know...)
+This script assumes you're using ZFS. `mkjail` should be in the same root dir as everything else you create below. (yeah, i know...)

 1. clone this repo